Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 Deep technique dives.
 Exploring an aspect of technique in any bowstyle, giving the reader a thorough grounding and hints and tips on how to improve.
 Opinions are very welcome.

 Comparative equipment tests.
-If you able to do shootouts between two or more types of anything currently available – from cordovan leather to Sasquatch 3D targets – and give enough technical detail to really inform reader choices, then we’d definitely like to hear from you.
+If you are able to do shootouts between two or more types of anything currently available – from cordovan leather to Sasquatch 3D targets – and give enough technical detail to really inform reader choices, then we’d definitely like to hear from you.

 Articles about fascinating obscure corners of the archery universe that will inform and delight and inspire the reader.
 Not much to ask, is it?